bazzline/http_request_mock_server/README.md

 # Mature Projects

-This project has less than [128 lines](blob/master/public/index.php).
+This project has a small number of [source lines of code](https://en.wikipedia.org/wiki/Source_lines_of_code) (less than 127 lines of code without the syntactic sugar).
 It is just a small thing you can use.
 There are a lot of [mature projects](https://packagist.org/search/?q=api%20mock) out there like [http-server-mock](https://packagist.org/packages/upscale/http-server-mock) to name just one.

 # Final Words